Emanuel Šakić

-Emanuel Šakić (born 25 January 1991) is an Austrian professional footballer who plays as a right-back for Cypriot First Division side Enosis Neon Paralimni.
+Emanuel Šakić (born 25 January 1991) is an Austrian professional footballer who plays as a right-back for Greek Super League 2 club AEL.

 Career

-On 3 January 2018, Šakić joined Greek Superleague club Atromitos on a one-and-a-half-year contract.
+On 3 January 2018, Šakić joined Super League Greece club Atromitos on a one-and-a-half-year contract.
 On 9 December 2018, he scored his first goal for the club, opening the score in an emphatic 4–2 home win against Aris.

 He then joined Sturm Graz and in the summer of 2020, he signed a contract with Aris on a free transfer.
 In September 2023, Šakić signed a two-year contract with Bulgarian club CSKA Sofia.